Welcome to The Storied Recipe, a podcast about food, culture, and love.

 In Japanese cuisine, 'mochi' typically refers to a traditional rice cake, plain but adaptable to sweet or savory fillings.
 Meanwhile, 'mochigashi' describes sweeter mochi variations.
 Below is an example of traditional mochi (with red bean paste) as well as a few mochigashi recipes.
 For an overview of mochi's role in Japanese culinary history, explore this resource from Just One Cookbook.

-Cooks in 80 minutesTop 3 things people have been asking me to make: 1. something pink; 2. something with strawberries; 3. mochi!
 This recipe teaches you how to make pink strawberry mochi with the BEST look and taste!
+The mochi skin is colored with fresh strawberries.

 Mochi-Inspired Desserts